benr96/TheFlamingMarshmallow/README.md

 Classes:
 - Enemy Character: Character movement, sensing, patroling
 - EnemyAI: All of it
-- Blackboard: All of it
-- BehaviorTree: All of it
 - BotTargetPoint
 - BotTargetPointSelection: All of it
-- Test Game mode: targeting
+- Test Game mode: helped with targeting

+Unreal tools:
+- Blackboard
+- Behavior Tree
+- Nav Mesh Bounds

 Modelling:
 - Rocks